Approximating Electoral Control Problems: Approximations

 \subsection{Plurality and Candidate Deletion}

-In this section, we prove that constructive control by deleting candidates under plurality (both with weighted and unweighted voters) is approximable, by giving an $O(m)$-approximation algorithm, where $m$ is the number of candidates in the input.
-Moreover, we show that under a reasonable assumption, one cannot derive a better than $O(m^{1/4})$-approximation algorithm.
+In this section, we prove that constructive control by deleting candidates under plurality (both with weighted and unweighted votes) is approximable, by giving a simple and greedy $O(m)$-approximation algorithm, where $m = \card{C}$.
+Moreover, we give a fine-grained conditional lower bound of $\Omega(m^{1/4})$.

 To give the upper bound (i.e., the approximability result) we appeal to notion of voicedness: a voting rule is said to be voiced is in any one-candidate election, that voting rule elects that candidate as the unique winner.
 Every voting rule in this paper is clearly voiced.